-- Retain at least one mature tree and incorporating it into the design.
+- Retain at least one mature tree and incorporate it into the design.
 (Site and Context) - Opposes the 10-foot height departure, noting incompliance with height transitions at the zone edge.
 (Urban Pattern and Form) - The massing is too bulky along the street edge and doesn't blend into the existing context at the five corners intersection.
 (Urban Pattern and Form) - Requested more large commercial space at ground level to replace the current grocery and dining establishments.
 (Public Life)

-SDCI received non-design related comments related to public outreach.
+Page 6 of 37 Record No. 3039169-LU SDCI received non-design related comments related to public outreach.
 These comments are outside the scope of design review.